needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 To do this, call `GetSingleton<RpcCollection>().GetRpcQueue<OurRpcCommand>();`.
 You can either call it in `OnUpdate` or call it in `OnCreate` and cache the value through the lifetime of your application.
 If you do call it in `OnCreate` you must make sure that the system calling it is created after `RpcSystem`.

-When you have the queue, get the `OutgoingRpcDataStreamBufferComponent` from an entity to schedule events in the queue and then call `rpcQueue.Schedule(rpcBuffer, new OurRpcCommand);`, as follows:
+When you have the queue, get the `OutgoingRpcDataStreamBuffer` from an entity to schedule events in the queue and then call `rpcQueue.Schedule(rpcBuffer, new OurRpcCommand);`, as follows:

 ```c#
 [WorldSystemFilter(WorldSystemFilterFlags.ClientSimulation)]